allylikesu/mpd-display-rs/README.md

 Obtaining profile banners from Spotify is simple but a little annoying.
 1. navigate to the artist's profile on the Spotify web client.
 Using Firefox might not work, I had to do this in Chromium.
 2. Press `Ctrl+Shift+I` to enter the developer console and inspect the element of the page.
 3. Press `Ctrl+F` to open the search prompt.
-Search for `"background-image:`.
+Search for `"background-image:` (Note the quote and colon!).
 The first result should look like this.
 ![image](img/background.png)
 4. Copy the i.scdn.co link.
 This is the link to the image.
 Make sure to *NOT* copy the `&quot;` before and after the link.
 ![image](img/background2.png)